huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 1. How similar/dissimilar are genetic effects across different populations, across the entire human genome?

-2. Where on the human genome are genetic effects more similar/dissimilar across populations, compared to the rest of the genome?
+2. For which components of the human genome are genetic effects more similar/dissimilar across populations, compared to the rest of the genome?

 The metric we used to assess similarity/dissimilarity in genetic effects across populations is called trans-ethnic genetic correlation, which,as the name suggests, measures the correlation of genetic effects in different populations.

+We developed a [statistical tool](https://github.com/huwenboshi/s-ldxr) to quantify trans-ethnic genetic correlation for the entire genome, and for specific components of the human genome, such gene regions, and regions that regulates expression of genes, etc.

 ### Why do we care?